Native Youth Community Adaptation Leadership Congress

 Goals

-• Provide a unique, meaningful, and inclusive experience in a safe learning environment for all participants
+• Provide a unique and meaningful experience in a safe learning environment for all participants

 • Provide training for Native youth, Jr. Faculty, community mentors, and conservation professionals (conservation, leadership)